 Is it worth visiting Knossos from Chania?

-Visiting Knossos from Chania is worth it for travellers keen to see the most important Minoan site and one of the greatest archaeological sites in Greece, but it is a long, full-day excursion because Chania lies far to the west of Heraklion, near which Knossos sits.
-A significant part of the day is spent travelling along the north coast in each direction.
-To make it worthwhile, go on an organized coach tour that handles the drive and adds a guide and usually the Heraklion museum, or drive yourself with an early start.
-If your time on Crete is short, consider whether the long day suits you or a closer sight is preferable.
+Visiting Knossos from Chania is worth it for travellers keen to see the most important Minoan site and one of the greatest archaeological sites in Greece, though it is a long, full-day excursion.
+Chania lies far to the west of Heraklion, near which Knossos sits, so a significant part of the day goes on travelling the roughly one hundred and forty-five kilometres along the north coast in each direction.
+To make it worthwhile, go on an organized coach tour that handles the drive and adds a guide and the Heraklion museum, or drive yourself with an early start.
+Travellers whose time on Crete is short should weigh whether the long day suits them or a closer sight is preferable.

 How far is Knossos from Chania?

-Knossos is a long way from Chania, as Chania is in the far west of Crete while Knossos lies just outside Heraklion in the centre-north of the island.
-The journey is made along the main north-coast road and takes a good while in each direction, which is why a day trip from Chania is a full-day excursion rather than a quick outing.
-Because of the distance, the easiest way to visit is an organized coach tour with hotel pickup that handles the drive, or self-driving with an early start.
-Travelling by public bus involves an intercity coach to Heraklion and a change to the local Knossos line.
+Knossos is a long way from Chania.
+Chania sits in the far west of Crete, while Knossos lies about five kilometres south-east of Heraklion in the centre-north of the island.
+The journey runs about one hundred and forty-five kilometres, ninety miles, along the E75 north-coast national road and takes two to two-and-a-half hours in each direction, which is why a day trip from Chania is a full-day excursion rather than a quick outing.
+The easiest way to visit is an organized coach tour with hotel pickup that handles the drive, or self-driving with an early start.
+Public bus travel involves an intercity KTEL coach to Heraklion and a change to the local Knossos line.

 Are there tours to Knossos from Chania?